-Day8: Walk in savannah and boat trip in Burro Burro River
+Day8: Walk in savannah & boat trip in Burro Burro River

 Rise before dawn to walk across the savannah and climb Surama Mountain in the cool morning air – the best time for birdlife.
 After breakfast at a lookout with fine views across to the Pakaraima Mountains, return to the village.
 A five-kilometre afternoon walk takes you across the savannah and through rainforest to the Burro Burro River, where your guides paddle you in canoes to see giant river otters, tapir, tira, and spider monkeys, before returning to the village for sunset.

-Day11: Transfer followed by boat trip along the Rupununi River to Karanambu
+Day9: Transfer & boat trip along the Rupununi River to Karanambu

-This morning you drive across the savannah and through the foothills of the Pakaraima Mountains.
+This morning you drive from the rainforest to the savannah and through the foothills of the Pakaraima Mountains.
 Jabiru stork and toco toucan are often seen on this stretch of road, along with red howler and spider monkeys.
 From Ginep Landing you take a boat on the Rupununi, where – depending on the water level – may see giant otters, as several family groups live along this stretch of river.

 The river has wood stork, white faced and black-bellied whistling doves and stripe-backed bittern, and as you move around you may see least grebe, South American snipe, rufous-throated sapphire, yellow tyrannulet, cliff flycatcher and ruddy-breasted seedeater.

 A night foray with expert guides on the Rupununi offers a unique opportunity to participate in a field study of black caiman, the endangered largest member of the alligator family.
-Watch them being captured from a separate boat, but have an opportunity to assist with data collection as the caiman are weighed, measured, sexed and tagged before being released.
-If the water is high, capturing caiman becomes too difficult, so instead you’ll seek out nocturnal species in the river and gallery forest.
-Under cover of darkness it’s much easier to approach many animals, and few nights pass without seeing something unusual.
+If the water is high and capturing caiman becomes too difficult, so instead you’ll seek out nocturnal species in the river and gallery forest.

 Named after the 1,000-metre-high Iwokrama Mountains that lie at its heart, this area of dense rainforest covers some 3,710 square kilometres of central Guyana, and is one of the world’s four remaining pristine tropical forests – along with those in the Congo, New Guinea, and Amazonia.